johannesvollmer/exrs/README.md

 ### Motivation

-Using any Rust bindings to the original OpenEXR library unfortunately requires compiling multiple C++ Libraries and possibly setting environment variables, which I didn't quite feel like to do, so I wrote this library instead.
+Using Rust bindings to a C++ library unfortunately requires compiling one or more C++ Libraries and possibly setting environment variables, which I didn't quite feel like to do, so I wrote this library instead.